6 Tips to Establish a Strong Restaurant Brand Identity:

 6. The Writing is on the Wall

-Your favorite restaurant in Campo de Fiori has the chef’s name scribbled in stone next to the door as you enter.
+Your favorite chef in Campo de Fiori scribbles his name on the wall next to the door as you enter.
+That’s his logo.
 The server announces the menu because it’s not printed.
-It changes daily.
-Yes, I love this place too!
+The menu changes daily.
+I love this place!
+No logos, no branding, and no social media.
 It’s actually my favorite place in the world.
-But when a new restaurant opens up in Trastevere with a similar name scribbled in a similar way, does the chef send a letter across The Timber or does he go back in the kitchen?
-He cooks.
+But when a new restaurant opens up in Trastevere with a similar name scribbled in a similar way, how do you stand out?

 If you want to make a business out of your cooking skills, a strong brand identity is an essential step in this exciting journey.